chinapedia/wikipedia.abstract.en/Page/Agar.md

 Microbiology

-Agar_Plate.jpges containing agar gel for bacterial culture]]
+es containing agar gel for bacterial culture]]

 An agar plate or Petri dish is used to provide a growth medium using a mix of agar and other nutrients in which microorganisms, including bacteria and fungi, can be cultured and observed under the microscope.
 Agar is indigestible for many organisms so that microbial growth does not affect the gel used and it remains stable.
 Agar is typically sold commercially as a powder that can be mixed with water and prepared similarly to gelatin before use as a growth medium.
 Other ingredients are added to the agar to meet the nutritional needs of the microbes.
 Many specific formulations are available, because some microbes prefer certain environmental conditions over others.
 Agar is often dispensed using a sterile media dispenser.